 Internships and Jobs

 We at the Scripps College of Communication believe students should learn and grow both in and outside of the classroom.
-For a look at some of the work being done by Scripps College of Communication students and alumni, please visit our Where are they now? page.
+Find out more about some of the work being done by Scripps College of Communication students and alumni!

 The success of our graduates starts with a strong internship program.
 Internships give students valuable real-world experiences that help in gaining the experience needed to secure full-time employment in the communication industry.